 If you use this procedure it will not affect your right to complain to the Swansea Bay University Health Board.
 Please note that we have to respect our duty of confidentiality to patients and a patient's consent will be necessary if a complaint is not made by the patient in person.
 If you wish to make a complaint, please telephone or write to our practice manager.
 Full details will be taken and a decision made on how best to undertake the investigation.
 Should a patient make a complaint, we may need to provide information about the patient and treatment they have received, to insurers, indemnifiers and legal advisors

 For further help with any concern, you can contact the local Community Health Council (CHC).
 They are an independent body of the NHS and can offer help, advice and advocacy.
 All further information, included any contact details are available in a leaflet at both sites.
 This explains the full complaints process.
+Please see below for a copy of our in-house complaints procedure:

 The NHS operate a zero tolerance policy with regard to violence and abuse and the practice has the right to remove violent patients from the list with immediate effect in order to safeguard practice staff, patients and other persons.
 Violence in this context includes actual or threatened physical violence or verbal abuse which leads to fear for a person’s safety.
 In this situation we will notify the patient in writing of their removal from the list and record in the patient’s medical records the fact of the removal and the circumstances leading to it.